odierouth/chef-syslog-ng/README.md

 - facility:  default syslog facility used for this logging source

 #### Using TLS for logging
-When setting `node[:syslog_ng][:use_tls] = true` ssl cookbook is used to create certificates for the central logging server.
+When setting `node[:syslog_ng][:use_tls] = true` x509 cookbook is used to create certificates for the central logging server.
 CA Certificate is distributed to all client hosts for trust.
 More specific detail can be found [here](https://github.com/VendaTech/chef-cookbook-ssl#signing-client) about workflow and signing certs.
-Using TLS requires setting at least one of the following attributes:
+Using TLS requires setting at least one of the following attributes to build certs for the interfaces:
 - `node[:syslog_ng][:port_public]`
 - `node[:syslog_ng][:port_private]`
+CA name used for CA in certificates data bag is specified in attribute:
+- `node[:syslog_ng][:ca_name]`